retaildevcrews/helium-java/README.md

 > NOTE: during container setup, this popup appears and can be ignored as it will resolve once maven installation completes
 >
 > ![popup](docs/popup.jpg)

+- Open a terminal (bash) using the command pallette or by pressing ctl + `
+  - Run `az login` from the bash shell

 - Open `launch.json` in the `.vscode` directory
 - Replace `{your keyvault name}` with the name of your keyvault